-Opportunities for dynamic approximation in the spoken keyword recognition domain come with a naturally-varying level of background noise.
+Opportunities for dynamic approximation in SKR come with a naturally-varying level of background noise.
 For instance, it has been show that when different levels of noise are present, a different complexity of a DL model is needed to successfully recognize spoken keywords~\cite{machidon2022keyword}.
 In our experiments we examine how the adaptation strategies developed in Section~\ref{sec:strategies} cope with time-varying noise levels.
-For this, we first construct a trace consisting of 160 word utterances from a previously unseen part of the GSC dataset mixed with time-varying white noise level corresponding to the level measured in a realistic environment~\cite{flamme2012typical} (Figure~\ref{fig:noise}).
-The trace is then used as an input to our mobile DL model for keyword recognition, while a Mobiprox's adaptation strategy decides on which approximation configuration to use at subsequent inference step.
+For this, we first construct a trace consisting of 160 word utterances from a previously unseen part of the GSC dataset mixed with time-varying white noise whose level corresponds to the level measured in a realistic environment over 24 hours~\cite{flamme2012typical} (Figure~\ref{fig:noise}).
+The trace is then used for SKR with our mobile DL model, while a Mobiprox's adaptation strategy decides on which approximation configuration to use at subsequent inference step.
 Unlike in the HAR experiment, in this experiment there is no notion of ``state'' (e.g. a period of time during which a user is likely to keep performing the same activity), rather, keywords are randomly distributed in the trace.
-Thus, we do not evaluate the state-based adaptation nor the naive method, but focus on the confidence-based adaptation from Section~\ref{sec:strategies}).}
+Thus, we do not evaluate the state-based adaptation method, but focus on the confidence-based adaptation.

-\blue{ We run the above trace on an ASUS Tinkerboard S device connected to a Monsoon power meter.
-We run both the original compact keyword recognition network from~\cite{tang2017honk}, as well as the same network dynamically approximated with two flavors of our confidence-based adaptation scheme -- with a linear and an exponential increase in approximation level.
+We run the above trace on ASUS Tinkerboard S connected to a Monsoon power meter.
+We run both the original compact network from~\cite{tang2017honk} and the same network dynamically approximated with two flavors of our confidence-based adaptation scheme (with a linear and an exponential increase in approximation level).
 The results are shown in Table~\ref{tab:all_engines_sound}.
-Both the original network, as well as the two flavors of the approximated network, achieve the same accuracy $96.3\%$, while Mobiprox adaptation leads to 15\% system-wide energy savings.
-Thus, we confirm that such adaptation is highly suitable for slowly changing noise levels observed in realistic situations.}
+Both the original network and the two flavors of the approximated network achieve the same accuracy $96.3\%$, while Mobiprox adaptation leads to 15\% system-wide energy savings.